pkaddis/pkaddis.github.io/_posts/2015-04-16-Basic-Flashing-LED-Vehicle-Anti-theft-+-Kill-Switch-Install.markdown

 Flashing LED Install:

-I could have gone through the effort to buy a 555timer and build a flashing led circuit myself but after searching eBay I found a set of x20 12V Flashing Blue LED diodes for a measly $3 including 470ohm resistors.
+I could have gone through the effort to buy a 555timer and build a flashing led circuit myself but after searching eBay I found a set of x40 5mm Diffused Flashing Blue LED diodes for a measly $5 including 470ohm resistors.

 I tested the LED via a 12V Power Supply and LEDs were great with an average flash rate of 2 flashes per second.